brianrice2/pitchfork/README.md

 `dialect+driver://username:password@host:port/database`

 The `+dialect` is optional and if not provided, a default is used.
 For a more detailed description of what `dialect` and `driver` are and how a connection is made, you can see the documentation [here](https://docs.sqlalchemy.org/en/13/core/engines.html).
-We will cover SQLAlchemy and connection strings in the SQLAlchemy lab session on

 ##### Local SQLite database